Package-level declarations

 Link copied to clipboard

 The createSyncAccessHandle() method of the FileSystemFileHandle interface returns a Promise which resolves to a FileSystemSyncAccessHandle object that can be used to synchronously read from and write to a file.
+The synchronous nature of this method brings performance advantages, but it is only usable inside dedicated Web Workers for files within the origin private file system.

 Link copied to clipboard

 The createWritable() method of the FileSystemFileHandle interface creates a FileSystemWritableFileStream that can be used to write to a file.
+The method returns a Promise which resolves to this created stream.

 Link copied to clipboard